Sections of this article

 For example:

 The whole of our Poppy Seed Pod watch is fundamentally based on forms and surfaces which are authentically organic in nature.
-One of the options is blackened silver, which is a rough surface, very much part of the art jewelry vocabulary.
-And, like all of our initial watches, it’s very much a personal creative exploration by myself, experimenting with themes I’ve been working with for many years:
+One of the options is blackened silver, which is a rough surface, very much part of the art jewellery vocabulary.
+And, like all of our initial watches, it’s very much a personal creative exploration by myself, experimenting with themes I’ve been obsessed with for many years:

 Our Techno-circle #1 watch is a very different aesthetic, but still part of my exploration of areas which fascinate me: